smmunna/test-node-server/readme.md

 ```
 2. Create a new database in MongoDB Compass or MongoDB Cloud Storage
 3. Then update `.env` file `DATABASE_URL`, Default name given `nextjs` change it whatever you want.
-  - You can add local and also clould for production level.
+  - You can add local and also cloud for production level.
   - Then create a new table name `users`, contain following fields.
    ```javascript
    {